Discover things to do in Chiloe in 3 days with this recommended itinerary. Visit churches, traditional island architecture and natural parks.

 🔎 Check here the guide to visit the route of the Churches.

-Where to sleep in Chiloe Island
+Where to stay in Chiloe Island

 The island of Chiloé has several cities with accommodation.
 Our recommendation is to base yourself in Castro or Dalcahue, the two places that have the most hotels.